CodeBunny09/MySite/README.md

 <u>Day:26</u>
 <p>Whoa!
 Today I did the Update Profile page, and added Logout functionality, and made the pages a bit more responsive.</p>
 <p>In this challenge (<a href="https://www.100daysofcode.com/">100DaysOfCode</a>), I'm gonnna make my own portfolio and forum weebsite.
 Tune in with me for daily updates!!!!</p>

+<u>Day:27</u>
+<p>I was stuck for a long time working with forms, at last...
+I was able to make the public profile and create-posts page!!! </p>
+<p>In this challenge (<a href="https://www.100daysofcode.com/">100DaysOfCode</a>), I'm gonnna make my own portfolio and forum weebsite.
+Tune in with me for daily updates!!!!</p>